AndrewShedov/superMaker/README.md

 **values**

-Outputs an array of values from storage, by key.
+Outputs an array of values from storage by key, with various variations and output settings.

 ```js
 randomNumber,